dock108/algo-mvp/README.md

 This project provides a basic live trading engine skeleton.
 It can load Backtrader strategies, connect to a broker adapter, and be controlled via a CLI.
 The `AlpacaBrokerAdapter` connects to Alpaca for paper trading (see Environment Variables section for required API keys and URL configuration).
+The adapter uses asynchronous APIs for all broker operations to ensure efficient and non-blocking execution.

 **CLI Demo:**
 ```bash